openssl/tools/HOWTO-make-a-release.md

 ## Make sure that the openssl source is up to date

 The person doing the release and the reviewer should both sanity-check the source to be released at this point.
-Checks to consider include building and verify that make test passes on multiple plaforms - Linux, Windows, etc.
+Checks to consider include building and verifying that make test passes on multiple plaforms - Linux, Windows, etc.

+*NOTE: the files CHANGES and NEWS are called CHANGES.md and NEWS.md in OpenSSL versions from version 3.0 and on*

-For each source checkout, make sure that the CHANGES.md / CHANGES and NEWS.md / NEWS files have been updated and reviewed.
+For each source checkout, make sure that the CHANGES and NEWS files have been updated and reviewed.

+The NEWS file should contain a summary of any changes for the release;
+for a security release, it's often simply a list of the CVEs addressed.
-NEWS.md / NEWS should contain a summary of any changes for the release, and for a security release is.
-You should also update NEWS in the master branch to include details of all releases.
-Just update the NEWS bullet points - do not change the release date, keep it as **under development**.
+You should also update NEWS.md in the master branch to include details of all releases.
+Only update the bullet points - do not change the release date, keep it as **under development**.

 Add any security fixes to the tree and commit them.

 Make sure that the copyrights are updated.
 This script will update the copyright markers and commit the changes (where $TOOLS stands for the openssl-tools.git checkout directory):

     $TOOLS/release-tools/do-copyright-year

 Obtain approval for these commits from the reviewer and add the reviewed-by headers as required.

 *Do* send the auto-generated commits to the reviewer and await their approval.